Leap Manifesto: Critical reception

-Since its launch the Leap Manifesto has attracted criticism from many politicians and pundits.
+After its launch the Leap Manifesto attracted criticism from many politicians and pundits.
 Premiers of western provinces were vocally critical from the outset, including Notley, British Columbia premier Christy Clark, and Saskatchewan premier Brad Wall, each of whom considered the manifesto a threat to western extractive industries.
 Some columnists expanded this to the national level, with Barrie McKenna, for example, calling the manifesto "a prescription for economic ruin."
 While analysts from the Canadian Centre for Policy Alternatives released a backgrounder alongside the manifesto outlining how its proposals could be funded, some more moderate commentators warned of potential consequences for measures like raising new sources of taxation revenue.
 Former New Democrat and co-founder of The Waffle, James Laxer, was also critical of the manifesto, arguing that it prioritized the climate crisis, and in particular the shuttering of extractive industries, ahead of the economic concerns of the working class.
 Lawrence Martin, meanwhile, compared the association of the manifesto with the NDP to the Waffle, and suggested that it was moving the party backwards and into unelectability, "returning to... days when it didn't even pretend to be a serious contender for the prize of governance."

 Many commentators were more moderate in their assessments.
 Aaron Wherry wrote in Maclean's that "many of the [manifesto's] concerns are probably widely held," and that "[m]any of the specifics are basically within the realm of acceptable thought."
 Linda McQuaig, who had previously run for the NDP, urged national engagement with the manifesto, writing that "reports of the manifesto's scariness have been greatly exaggerated; its call for a transition from fossil fuels to green energy is solidly based in science and widely accepted."
 Crawford Killian, writing for iPolitics, asked "[w]hen did stating the obvious become 'political suicide'?"